osmond/kaymaria/README.md

 - `DELETE /api/plants/:id` – remove a plant and its tasks
 - `GET /api/plants/:id/notes` – list notes for a plant
 - `POST /api/plants/:id/notes` – add a quick note
+- `GET /api/plants/:id/photos` – list photos for a plant
+- `POST /api/plants/:id/photos` – add a photo by URL
 - `GET /api/plants/:id/weather` – current weather for a plant

 Example: